fordkonata/tourneymotions/README.md

 for testing.

-No part of this repository is to be reproduced or reused for commercial purposes without permission from the createor.
+No part of this repository is to be reproduced or reused for commercial purposes without permission from the creator.